jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 ### Single-source shortest paths in directed acyclic graphs
 By  relaxing  the  edges  of  a  weighted  __dag__  (directed  acyclic  graph) `G = (V, E)` according to a topological sort of its vertices, we can compute shortest paths from a single source in `θ(V + E)` time.
 Shortest paths are always well defined in a dag, since even if there are negative-weight edges, no negative-weight cycles can exist.

-The algorithm starts by topologically sorting the dag to im-pose a linear ordering on the vertices.
+The algorithm starts by topologically sorting the dag to impose a linear ordering on the vertices.
 If the dag contains a path from vertex `u` to vertex `v`, then `u` precedes `v` in the topological sort.
 We make just one pass over the vertices in the topologically sorted order.
 As we process each vertex, we relax each edge that leaves the vertex.

 ![dag-shortest-path-example](./images/dag-shortest-path-example.png)